open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/agent/api.md

 ---
-title: Extending with custom manual instrumentation using the OpenTelemetry API
+title: Extending instrumentations with the API
-linkTitle: Extending instrumentation
+linkTitle: Extend with the API
-description: Extending a Java agent with custom manual instrumentation.
+description: Use the OpenTelemetry API in combination with the Java agent to extend the automatically generated telemetry with custom instrumentations
 weight: 21
 ---